bob-606/5.easa.fi/README.md

 ## 140. How does extending the flaps to landing position affect the final approach (engine idle)?
-How does extending the flaps to landing position affect the final approach (engine idle)?
 - Minimum speed is smaller, the glide path remains the same
 - Minimum speed is greater, the glide path remains the same
 - Minimum speed remains the same, the glide path is steeper